almeidarruben/daemon-media-downloader/README.md

         "shows_folder": "/path/to/your/tv_shows/folder",

-        "languages": "en"
+        "languages": "use_the_ones_in_available_languages"
     }

 ### Subtitle Languages
 Subtitles can be downloaded at the same time in all of the available languages below.

-Just sepcify them separated by commas in the configuration file.
+Just specify them separated by commas in the configuration file.

 ### Available Languages
 * en